z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-ddboost-plugin.md

     :   During a backup operation, the plugin creates the directory location if it does not exist in the storage unit and stores the backup in this directory `/<data-domain-dir>/YYYYMMDD/YYYYMMDDHHMMSS/`.

     replication
     :   Optional.
-Enables or disables backup replication with DD Boost managed file replication when `gpbackup` performs a backup operation.
+Activates or deactivates backup replication with DD Boost managed file replication when `gpbackup` performs a backup operation.
 Value is either `on` or `off`.
-Default value is `off`, backup replication is disabled.
+Default value is `off`, backup replication is deactivated.
 When the value is `on`, the DD Boost plugin replicates the backup on the Data Domain system that you specify with the `remote_*` options.

     :   The `replication` option and `remote_*` options are ignored when performing a restore operation with `gprestore`.
 The `remote_*` options are ignored if `replication` is `off`.